 We’ll send reminder notices if your account has been inactive for 9, 12 and 15 months so you can act before your insurance is cancelled.
 You can set up regular contributions into your super account, so that it doesn’t become inactive.

-From 1 April 2020, if your super account has reached $6,000 but you’re not yet age 25 we still can’t automatically provide insurance in your super account.
+If your super account has reached $6,000 but you’re not yet age 25, we still can’t automatically provide insurance in your super account.

 You can also apply for other amounts or types of insurance.
 You may need to provide some further medical and employment information depending on when you apply.
 Your application will also need to be assessed and approved by the insurer.